seqscope/cartloader/includes/includemd_vigenettes_setupenv.md

 # ====
 # Replace each placeholder with the actual path on your system.
 # ====
+work_dir=/path/to/work/directory        # path to work directory that contains the downloaded input data cd $work_dir

 # Define paths to required binaries and resources
 spatula=/path/to/spatula/binary         # path to spatula executable